EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Spells/Divine_Spells.md

 Tags: Focus
 Description: You summon shield around a person noticable by slight glimmer of air around the target.
 On successfull Spell test you give target Greater shielding 2.
 On failed test you give target Shielded 2.
 For 1 additional *Action token* you can select 1 more target.
-for each spell slot above 2nd you increase Status effect step by 1.
+For each spell slot above 2nd you increase Status effect step by 1.
 You can *Focus* on this spell to not lower it's status this round.

 ## Unbroken shield